ai4eu/common-dataservice/docs/upgrade.rst

 CMS Admin and User Data Migration
 ---------------------------------

-This utility migrates all data from the Hippo-CMS system to the Common Data Service (version 2.0.x or later) and a Nexus repository.
+This utility migrates all administrator and user data from the Hippo-CMS system to the Common Data Service (version 2.0.x or later) and a Nexus repository.
 An early feature of Acumos stored admin and user data in CMS, but later versions use CDS.
 The following data items are affected:

 #.
 Solution picture: a user can add a picture to a solution.
 #.
 Revision descriptions: a user can add a description appropriate for